JhaAman/whitespace_character/README.md

 ## Backend

-## How to run
+## How to run the APIs server
-1. clone the repo
+1. create file `.env` in the backend folder
-2. change directory to the backend folder
+    1. to get the actual credential, check the Slack channel
 3. run `docker-compose up --build` to build and run the backend server